HarrisonWilson/ha-gtfs-rt-wmata/README.md

-# Home Assistant Realtime GTFS
+# Home Assistant Realtime GTFS - WMATA Edition

+Fork of `https://github.com/zacs/ha-gtfs-rt` for WMATA

 This project contains a new sensor that provides real-time departure data for local transit systems that provide gtfs feeds.